 West LA & South LA

 Remember when absolutely everyone was saying “Bye, Felisha!” in the early 2010s?
 Now Felisha herself is saying “Bye, flesh!” with her own vegan ghost kitchen, Jackfruit Cafe.
 Serving up comforting, soulful favorites, Friday star and chef Angela Means is expressing her deep reverence for animal life through her menu revolving around the restaurant’s eponymous meaty fruit.
-Her best-selling Jackfruit Soul Bowl combines her expertly seasoned and marinated jackfruit with mac and cheese, black beans, jasmine rice, grilled cabbage, plantains, and cornbread.
-But don’t sleep on her burritos, burgers, and battered cauliflower wings tossed in your choice of six different sauces (ranging from Golden BBQ to Jerk to Korean BBQ).
+Her best-selling Soul Bowl combines her expertly seasoned and marinated jackfruit with mac and cheese, black eyed peas, jasmine rice, collard greens, plantains, and cornbread.
+But don’t sleep on her burritos, burgers, and battered cauliflower wings tossed in your choice of 11 different sauces (ranging from Mango Habanero to Orange Sauce to Korean BBQ).
 Next up for Means?
 She’s returning to her Friday roots with a South Central location coming soon.

 11419 Santa Monica Boulevard, Los Angeles, CA 90025

 With over 20 different speciality rolls ranging from standard avocado to over-the-top tempura filled with vegan ham, shrimp, crab, tuna, and Beyond Meat; Gokoku is winning the sushi game.
 The Caterpillar Roll features asparagus, marinated eggplant, vegan crab, avocado, and housemade vegan fish eggs, while the Crunchy Vegan Shrimp roll comes drizzled in a plant-based eel sauce.
 Order some of the inari sushi stuffed with deep-fried tofu, grab chopsticks, soy sauce, and ginger, and dig in.